1. Purpose of policy

 4. Policy statement

 4.1 This policy is to promote the highest ethical and welfare standards in the University’s animal research and teaching activities.
-It is an important element of the implementation of and compliance with the Australian code for the care and use of animals for scientific purposes, the Animal Care and Protection Act 2001 (Qld) and the Australian Code for the Responsible Conduct of Research.
+It is an important element of the implementation of and compliance with the Animal Code, the Act and the Code.

 5.1 All animal research and teaching activities must be designed with an awareness of the principles outlined by the Code, the Act, the Animal Code and any other state or territory regulations that may be apply.